MakeSchool-Tutorials/Habitual-Swift4/P03-Populating-the-Table-View/content.md

 If in the first method returned 5, the second method will ask for 5 different cells.
 This will make more sense once we run a few examples.

-In our implementation for this method, we create a new cell by using `UITableViewCell(style:reuseIdentifier)` and update the cell's textLabel to say *Hello, World!*.
+In our implementation for this method, we create a new cell by using `UITableViewCell(style:reuseIdentifier:)` and update the cell's textLabel to say *Hello, World!*.
 `UITableViewCell` has four styles we could use.
 Later, we'll create our own custom cell.